 The term "certification committee document" refers to all certification committee works, whether published or under development.
 Certification publications provide resources for preparation for ACI Certification exams.
 Certification publications are developed by ACI certification committees.
 The Certification Programs Committee is responsible for the review of all certification publications.

 Periodically, the Institute may collect manuscripts and documents from previously published ACI publications related to a specific topic, and issue these as a compilation volume.
 Such volumes may also contain publications from other sources with permission from the source publisher.
 Before publication, a proposed compilation will be reviewed by the chair of the technical committee on that subject, if one exists.
 If there is no substantive objection, the chair may write a preface or introduction for the compilation, and publication will proceed.
 A compilation will carry a disclaimer calling attention to the fact that it is a collection of previously published material, does not reflect ACI policy, and does not serve as a substitute for any ACI committee documents on the subject covered.

 7. International Publications Series (IPS) Documents

-For information not developed by ACI, the IPS provides a channel through which information, deemed to be useful and valuable by IC, can be published by ACI.
+For information not developed by ACI, the IPS provides a channel through which information, deemed to be useful and valuable by International Activities Committee (IAC), can be published by ACI.
 Information contained within IPS documents usually originates internationally.
 An IPS document may also include information that originates in the U.S., for international dissemination, when other publication routes are unavailable.
 ACI committees shall not author IPS documents.

-The IC recommends documents for the IPS and administers the approval process in coordination with TAC.
+The IAC recommends documents for the IPS and administers the approval process in coordination with TAC.
 ACI does not technically edit IPS documents; however, the document may be edited for clarity and conformity with well-understood terminology.
-If the material is translated into English, additional editorial work may be recommended.
+If the material is translated into English, additional editorial work may be required.